 The term “vernal” means spring, and it was named because it tends to worsen in spring.
-However, in practice, many cases follow a perennial course, and the pathophysiology involves not only type I allergy but also a type IV hypersensitivity reaction driven by CD4-positive type 2 helper T cells (Th2 cells).
+However, many cases actually have a perennial course, and the pathology involves not only type I allergy but also a type IV hypersensitivity reaction driven by CD4-positive type 2 helper T cells (Th2 cells).

 Allergic conjunctival diseases are classified into the following four types 7).